 Here, you will be offered various options.
 For instance, you can choose to open the file, open Explorer, open a Command Prompt, Delete (to Recycle Bin), permanently Delete the file or Empty the Recycle Bin

 WinDirStat is compatible with all the version of the Windows operating system

 Besides this, WinDirStat is free software published under the GNU General Public License and is available in multiple languages (English, Spanish, German, Czech, etc).
-Its current version 1.1.2 is stable and can be downloaded from here.
+It can be downloaded from here.